DataDog/java-dogstatsd-client/README.md

           .build();
     statsd.serviceCheck(sc); /* Datadog extension: send service check status */

-    /* Compatibility note: Unlike upstream statsd, DataDog expects execution times to be a
-     * floating-point value in seconds, not a millisecond value.
-This library
-     * does the conversion from ms to fractional seconds.
-     */
     statsd.recordExecutionTime("bag", 25, "cluster:foo"); /* DataDog extension: cluster tag */
   }
 }